alvagarciia/alvagarciia/README.md

-## Hi there 👋
+## Hey there! 👋

-My name is Alvaro, and I'm a University of Arkansas junior majoring in computer science, interested in all things in Python, AI, and software development!
+My name is Alvaro, and I'm a University of Arkansas junior majoring in Computer Science, interested in all things in Python, AI, and software development!

-- 🔭 I’m currently working on ...
+- 🌱 I recently built a psychologist-inspired chatbot that helps users go on an introspection journey, check it out [here](https://github.com/alvagarciia/eunoia).
-- 🌱 I recently built a program to  ...
+- 👯 I’m looking to collaborate on open source LLM projects!
-- 👯 I’m looking to collaborate on ...
+  - Connect with me on [LinkedIn](http://linkedin.com/in/alvaro-garciam) if you're interested in my assistance.

 <!--
 **alvagarciia/alvagarciia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.